 Remember, Google finds and indexes new sites based on the links it encounters.
 Therefore, it helps to implement as many links as you can, both to other areas of your site, and external sites.
 Internal links help visitors more easily travel to another area of your website, keeping them on your site for longer and boosting your SEO.
 External links help associate your site with other sites, implying that your site has relevancy in areas beyond what is covered within the site.
 This, as you can guess, also gives you a significant boost in SEO.

-Overall, these are just some tips to cover a few of the mistakes you are probably making.
 Remember to never underestimate the importance of blogging, and that it is crucial to get it right when making your blog.
 If you feel like you could use some professional assistance with managing your blog, and your website in general, feel free to reach out to us over at Boston Web Marketing.
 We have the expertise and the skills to help drive traffic to your site and improve conversion rates, allowing you to focus on other important details when it comes to managing your business.
 To learn more, call us at 857-526-0096, or submit an online inquiry form.
 We’d love to work with you!